JonJagger/cyber-dojo/readme.txt

        "image_name": "cyberdojo/java-1.8"
      }
-   then Java-JUnit will only be offered as a language on the initial setup page if "cyberdojo/java-1.8" exists on the host server (as determined by running `docker images`)
+   then Java-JUnit will only be offered as a language on the initial setup page if the docker image "cyberdojo/java-1.8" exists on the host server (as determined by running `docker images`)
 o) it will use the docker "image_name" container to execute an animals cyber-dojo.sh file each time the animal presses the [test] button.